arclabs561/rank-refine/README.md

 | `maxsim` (pooled 2x) | 32q×64d×128dim | 25μs |
 | `maxsim` (pooled 4x) | 32q×32d×128dim | 12μs |

+These timings enable real-time reranking of 100-1000 candidates.

 ## Vendoring

 If you prefer not to add a dependency: